 Gifts which are part of employment contract are not taxable

-Gifts which are part of the employment contract between an employer and employee are not taxable under GST.
+A benefit of GST is that, gifts which are part of the employment contract between an employer and employee are not taxable under GST.
 Hence, perquisites such as free housing, gift vouchers, conveyance, membership of clubs, health and fitness centre, etc. which are usually part of the employment contract will not be taxable under GST.

 Are you GST ready yet?